vocdoni/aragon-osx-plugin/README.md

 This repository contains the smart contracts required for allowing any Aragon DAO to use the Vocdoni voting protocol as the DAO voting backend.

-An Aragon DAO can install the Vocdoni voting plugin to enable its members to use the Vocdoni voting protocol.
+An Aragon DAO can install this plugin to enable its members to use the Vocdoni voting protocol.

 The voting processes are held on the Vocdoni blockchain thus giving the DAO members the ability to: